jakobslanguagelearningproject/Essential-Spanish-Vocabulary/README.md

 ## Contact
-For questions or collaboration opportunities, please open an issue on this repository or contact Jakob directly at [your-email@example.com].
+For questions or collaboration opportunities, please open an issue on this repository.

 ---